HamishPierpont/VanessaTestRepository/README.md

 6. Rerun the tests and watch your test pass.
 7. Run `black vanessatestrepository` from the root-level directory.
 This will lint your code and fix any formatting errors.
 8. Run `git commit -am "Some descriptive message of your changes to the code"`.
 This will add any modified files and commit them with that message.
 9. Run `git push origin --set-upstream <name of the branch your created>`.
-This will push your changes up to a remote branch on GitHub.
+This will create a remote branch on GitHub and push your changes up to that remote branch.

 ## Merging your code into `main`